-Make up another significant part of the Biology course in both Year 11 and Year 12.
+Depth Studies make up another significant part of the Biology course in both Year 11 and Year 12.
 Depth studies provide opportunities for students to pursue their interests in biology, acquire a depth of understanding, and take responsibility for their own learning.